MARION COUNTY BASSMASTERS

 Tournament Rules will be prepared by the Tournament Committee of this Club.
 Tournament rules must be voted on and accepted by the general membership.

-1) Minimum fish size and length to be twelve inches on a golden ruler.
+1) There will be no minimum fish size.
 It is the participant’s responsibility to attain and sign a Black Bass Tournament Exemption Permit in his/her possession from take-off to release (after weigh-in) of the fish into the same body of water from which it was caught.

 2) All Boats must have a working livewell capable of sustaining their catch.

 3) Safe boating conduct must be observed at all times.
-Life vests must be worn when the gas powered motor is in use (running) and boat lights are required til after sunrise.
+Life vests must be worn when the boat in on plane and boat lights are required til after sunrise.
 No Alcoholic beverages permitted during tournament hours.
 The kill switch is recommended to be hooked up to the driver when the gas powered motor is on and running.

 4) No more than five fish per boat.
 Culling of dead fish is prohibited.
 Note on slot lakes you can only keep three fish per boat.
-Short fish will result in loss of the team/anglers big bass and the short fish will not count.
 There will be a 1/4lb penalty per dead fish.
 If that dead fish is big bass a 1/4lb will be deducted from big bass.

 5) In the event of a tie.
 The angler/team that has a legal live limit will win the tie.
 In the result the anglers/teams that are both tied have legal live limits then the angler/team with the biggest bass will win the tie.